-Two high-speed hours out of bustling Rome bring the relative tranquility of Tuscany, Italy.
+Two high-speed hours from bustling Rome will bring the relative tranquility of Tuscany, Italy.
 The picturesque vistas from the train are amazing enough to make you want to forget about visiting Florence.
-It’s tempting to rent a car to get out and explore the region’s hills and towns.
+You’ll be tempted to rent a car to get out into those enchanting hills and towns.
+At least, we were.

-Alas, with only 2 days in Florence, the rest of Tuscany will just have to wait for another time.
+Alas, with only 2 days in Florence, the rest of Tuscany had to wait for another time.

-Before we get into the details of our two-day Florence plan, we need to share a few practical details, like how to get around and where to stay.
-Once you’ve got that figured out, you can spend the rest of your energy enjoying the sights, smells, and sounds of this fascinating city.
+Before going into the details of our two-day Florence itinerary, we need to share a few practical details, like how to get around and where to stay.
+Once you’ve got that figured out, you can relax.
+Spend your energy enjoying the sights, smells, and sounds of this fascinating city.

 Florence itinerary: what to see and do in 2 days